mosidrum/enumerable/README.md

 # 📖 Enumerable <a name="about-project"></a>

-**Enumerable** project helps us learn how to use a module inside of a class..
+**Enumerable** project helps us learn how to use a module inside of a class.

 ## 🛠 Built With <a name="built-with"></a>